delonlee01/tp/docs/DeveloperGuide.md

 * 1b.
 User enters an invalid format for any field.
     * 1b1.
 RecruitTrackPro displays an error message based on the invalid field.

       Use case ends.

+* 1c.
+User enters a name and phone number that is the same as an existing candidate.
+    * 1c1.
+RecruitTrackPro displays an error message.

+      Use case ends.

+* 1d.
+User enters the same tag (case-insensitive) multiple times.
+    * 1d1.
+RecruitTrackPro displays an error message that the tag is duplicated.

+      Use case ends.

+* 1e.
+User enters multiple values for the same field, excluding tag.
+    * 1e1.
+RecruitTrackPro displays an error message based on the duplicated fields.

+      Use case ends.